 Golf for Life!

 We offer a wide range of junior and family golf programs based on Golf Canada's "Long Term Player Development" model (LTPD).
 While the LTPD provides a pathway to golf's highest levels of performance, its main focus is on promoting a healthy, active lifestyle and lifelong participation in golf.
+Follow the links below for program information.

 Golf Canada Long Term Player Development Model